-The monthly rates of change in overall and core consumer price inflation (seasonally adjusted and annualised) rose in the past two months to a level above their long-term average, and stood at 4.6% and 4.5%, respectively in November 2011.
+Consumer price inflation in Croatia accelerated in 2011, but remained relatively low.
+Monthly rates of change in overall and core consumer price inflation (seasonally adjusted and annualised), on average higher and more volatile than in 2010, exceeded the long-term average in the last quarter of 2011, ranging around 3.8% and 4.5% respectively.